DataThinkMonkey/vimrc/README.md

 * showmatch
 * syntax highlighting

-Mouse enable(I know) - F4
+F4 - Mouse enable(I know)
 * I use vim for word processing.

-Enable Spelling - F5
+*
+F5 - Spell Check

-Word Processor Mode - F6
+F6 - Word Processor Mode
+* Word wrap at 80
 * limelight plugin
 * goyo plugin
 * Custom bar for word count

-Other Plugins include:
-Powerline
-supertab
-autoclose
-closetag
-thesaurus

-Settings
-* Text Wrap at 80 chara
-* Line numbering
-* syntax highlighting
-* Autosave

-Using Pathogen plugin manager
+F8 - Toggle Geeknote
+* similar to NERDtree, but for your Evernote Notes.
+* Requires Geeknote to be installed.
+* Edit and manage evernote in vim.

+F10 - NERDtree

 To-do
 * Auto custom headers based off of extension